jeff-bruemmer/Principles-of-Documentation/principles-of-documentation.md

 certain types of information.
 Critical changes to a process or a codebase, for example, should also be broadcast to stakeholders.

-## These are impossible standards; prioritize the big picture.
+## Prioritize the narrative.

-These principles are not rules; they are guides to documentation.
-The narrative should come before the details.
+The big picture must come before the details.
 Readers learn faster once they have a grasp on the story.